JakobMiksch/dotfiles/README.md

 ## Dotfiles

 Used on Debian 10 and `zsh` as standard shell.
-But of courese usable in other environments as well.
+But of course usable in other environments as well.